dunefskychadwick/dunefskychadwick.github.io/fiveyearplan.md

 -----------------------------------------------------

-**5 Year Goal - Find a Librarian 2 Position:** I am writing this five year plan in October, 2021.
+**5 Year Goal - Find a Librarian 2 Position**

+I am writing this five year plan in October, 2021.
 At this time, I am in my last semester in UNCG’s MLIS program.

 In December, 2021, I will graduate and will continue working as an intern at WCPL.